Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Introduction

-In real-world scenarios, both proximity-awareness and permutation-equivariance are indispensable properties for GNNs.
-Firstly, different tasks may require different properties.
-In social networks, for example, recommendation applications usually require the model to be proximity-aware~\citep{konstas2009social} while permutation-equivariance is a basic assumption in centrality measurements~\citep{borgatti2005centrality}.
-Even for the same task, different datasets may have different requirements on these two properties.
-Taking link prediction as an example, we observe that permutation-equivariant GNNs such as GCN~\citep{kipf2017semi} or GAT~\citep{velickovic2018graph} show better results than P-GNN in coauthor graphs, but the opposite in biological graphs (please see Section~\ref{sec:exp-linkprediction} for details).
-Unfortunately, in the current GNN frameworks, these two properties are contradicting, as we show in Theorem~\ref{thm:walksim}.
-Whether there exists a general GNN to be proximity-aware while maintaining permutation-equivariance remains an open problem.
+Do the existing GNNs, which are built on message-passing, honor both proximity-awareness and permutation-equivariance?
+Surprisingly and unfortunately, the answer is no. We show that proximity-awareness and permutation-equivariance are incompatible in the exiting GNNs (see Theorem~\ref{thm:walksim}).
+This deficiency in the existing GNNs is particularly irritating since, for the same task, different datasets may rely on the two properties to different extents.
+Taking link prediction as an example, we observe that permutation-equivariant GNNs such as GCN~\cite{kipf2017semi} or GAT~\cite{velickovic2018graph} show better performance than P-GNN in coauthor graphs, but perform worse in biological graphs (see Section~\ref{sec:exp-linkprediction} for details).
+A work in drug repurposing for Covid-19~\cite{gysi2020network} shows a similar dilemma: proximity-aware methods and permutation-equivariant GNNs discover completely different drug candidates.